botprzemek/basketball-api/README.md

 This documentation provides an overview of the REST API project developed for the Knury Knurów basketball team.
 The API is built around JavaScript (TypeScript :milky_way:) with Express :coffee: framework (Node.js).
-It integrates technologies such as CockroachDB :cockroach: and Socket.IO :satellite:, Node-Mailer :mailbox: and Node-Cache :eight_pointed_black_star: for caching.
+It integrates technologies such as CockroachDB :cockroach: and Socket.IO :satellite:, Node-Mailer :mailbox: and Node-Cache :eight_pointed_black_star:

 ## Navigation :busstop:

----

 1. [Status](#status)
 2. [Project Overview](#overview)